 Knowing all the medicinal benefits of red clover I wanted to use it in our daily meals.
 I like to eat fresh blossoms in herbal salads or smoothies.
 With children it is a little bit more complicated.
 If I put them in salad they usually remove all blossoms right away.

 But what they really like and appreciate are pancakes!
 Every time I say we are going to have pancakes for a snack or breakfast they are excited.
 I am less though as ordinary pancakes are full of sugar and white flour, these aren't things I like to use often.

 But making healthy pancakes enhanced with wild edible plant is just a win-win situation.
-They are the best if you eat them with this delicious chicory coffee.
-I just can’t resist:)
+They are the best if you eat them with this delicious chicory coffee, splash of this lilac syrup, and with this maple whipped cream on the top.
+I just can't resist:)

 3 Ingredients to make healthy pancakes

 Red clover is a wild plant that grows abundantly and is available from early spring to late autumn.
 Many of us remember it from our childhood when we were eating its sweet purple blossoms.
 They are the most nutritious part of the plant, however, leaves and roots are also edible.